Rivers-Project-2018/test/README.md

-# TITLE
+# Math3001 Rivers Project
-This is a test for the MATH30001 project page.
+This is the area we will create our blog on river mitigation strategies best suited to each explored river.

 ## Intro to GitHub